Expression language

 * ```js

-getStatementItem("@GesStatementFlat5", "zdrowotne") == "false"
+getStatementItem("@GesStatementFlat5", "health") == "false"

 ```

-– a similar condition for *Statements* inside a composite component: checks whether the declaration `zdrowotne` in the component with ID `GesStatementFlat5` (embedded in a composite component, hence the prefix `@`) **has not been** selected by the user.
+– a similar condition for *Statements* inside a composite component: checks whether the declaration `health` in the component with ID `GesStatementFlat5` (embedded in a composite component, hence the prefix `@`) **has not been** selected by the user.

 * ```js